-If you’re thinking about adding Budapest to your travel itinerary and are looking for restaurant recommendations, here are some of our absolute favorite places and foods you MUST try if you ever get to Budapest! :)
+If you’re planning a trip to Budapest, Hungary and looking for the best Budapest restaurants, here are some of our absolute favorite Hungarian restaurants and foods you MUST try if you visit Budapest! :)

 Kürtoskalács are a popular Hungarian pastry found at festivals and outdoor markets.
 They’re made from a sweet, yeast dough which is cut into long strips, then wrapped around a cylinder and rolled in sugar.
 It’s then baked over hot coals while being slathered with butter so the surface gets golden brown and the sugar caramelizes to forms a shiny, crispy crust.